SberInfra, design system redesign

 I ran a series of component-by-component feasibility reviews with the engineering team — each element was assessed for implementation cost before it was locked in the design.

-Every element's change must have been meticulously documented so that the engineering team knew what exactly was changing:
+Every element's change must have been meticulously documented so that the engineering team knew what exactly was changing.
+This became the single source of truth for engineering during implementation, no second guess, no ambiguity about what changed, what stayed, and why.

-One thing that held up well through the redesign was the token architecture — it didn't need to change.
+One thing that held up well through the redesign was the token architecture which was left intact.
 That was a good sign: it meant the foundation had been right even when the surface hadn't.
 What I did extend was the coverage.
-The existing token set had gaps — states that were specific to this system and hadn't been accounted for.
+The existing token states that were specific to this system and hadn't been accounted for.
 I added a few dozen new tokens to close them, the most notable being a system-specific declined state for the full button set.
 Small additions on paper, but they were the kind of gaps that had been quietly generating inconsistency throughout the UI without anyone being able to point to exactly why.

 Of everything produced in this project, the token guide is what I'm very much proud of — not because of how it looks, but because of what it enabled.
 Engineers referenced it unprompted, came back with thanks more than once, and used it as a foundation rather than a constraint.
 When engineering says thank you unprompted, the design system is working.